YSJHYX/ML-Models_Evalution/README.md

 There are 10 test images in the accompanying zip file.
-This project is to classify them using the following models:
+This project is to classify them using the following pre-trained versions of models below:

 · AlexNet